antonyxsik/Spatial-Statistics/README.md

 # Spatial-Statistics
 Most representative of my work nowadays.
-A set of projects and fun experiments using the fields package for spatial statistics.
+A set of projects and fun experiments using the fields and LatticeKrig packages for spatial statistics.
 (6 is most representative of my current work)

 Projects: